For those wishing to follow along with the R-based demo in class, click here for the companion R script for this lecture.

 Assessing convergence

 This is probably a good time to talk about convergence of MCMC chains on the stationary posterior distribution.
-The above plots don’t look great.
-We want to see white noise, and we want to see chains that look similar to one another.
+The HMC plots look pretty good: we want to see white noise, and we want to see chains that look similar to one another.

 The first check is just visual- we look for the following to assess convergence: